mfroeling/QMRITools-website/pages/doc_demo.md

 The release and repository contains [a demo data sets and a demonstration file](https://github.com/mfroeling/QMRITools/tree/master/QMRITools/Resources){:target="_blank"}
 in which there is a file `Demonstrations.nb` and a folder `DemoData`.
-If the tool has been installed as a paclet the paclet folder conains the `Demonstrations.nb` which will automatically unpack the demo data.
+If the tool has been installed as a paclet the paclet folder contains the `Demonstrations.nb` which will automatically unpack the demo data.
 By default the
 `Demonstrations.nb` looks for the folders `DemoData` in the same folder as the notebook.